openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     let animal: Animal = new Spitz()
     if (animal instanceof Frog) {
-        let frog: Frog = animal as Frog // Use 'as' conversion here frog.leap() // Perform an action specific for the particular union type }
+        let frog: Frog = animal as Frog // Use casting conversion here frog.leap() // Perform an action specific for the particular union type }
     if (animal instanceof Spitz) {
-        let dog = animal as Spitz // Use 'as' conversion here dog.sleep()
+        let dog = animal as Spitz // Use casting conversion here dog.sleep()
           // Perform an action specific for the particular union type derivative }

 .. index::
-   casting conversion from union
+   conversion from union
    conversion
    expression
    union type